Frequently Asked Questions

 The rights afforded to us by the State of Florida are for the relationship between the insured and their contracted insurance company.
 While we can help in an expert capacity, only an attorney can pursue a 3rd party insurance company and represent you.
 We can, however, help you file a claim with your insurance company and recover what you are owed there, as well as push for rights and reimbursement if subrogation exists if afforded by the policy.

 Most of the marine policies we have comprehensively reviewed (and we have reviewed many) all exclude damage related to bad repairs.
 However, the repair facility may have inadequately estimated or charged for the repairs.
 You may be owed the difference between a bad estimate and one from a reputable repairer.
 We suggest calling us immediately.
-See the FAQ on loss of value above.
+Review the loss-of-value question above for additional context.

 No. After any repairs, an independent surveyor unaffiliated with the damage inspection or claims process must inspect your boat and issue an unbiased report.
 We can provide a list of local surveyors we respect to perform this service for you.